dacracot/timeLapse/README.md

   - Create a video from the pictures.

 - reset.sh
-  - Erase the previous pictures and zero the sequence
+  - Erase the previous pictures and zero the SEQUENCE

 - snap.sh
   - Take a single picture.